 While people are stuck at home, it can be hard to stick to the usual routine.
 I’m sure most of the daily routines are messed up, at least our one sure is.
 We wake up, go to bed, eat, and work at different times, confusing the body.
 These changes might impact on your mental health.

 Try to find a routine.
 I think it’s especially important to find a new routine for families that have kids.
 If your kids are happy, you’ll feel better too.
-This will breed familiarity and keeps you from worrying about what a new day brings.
+This will breed familiarity and keep you from worrying about what a new day brings.
 You’ll know most of the things in advance already thanks to your schedule.

 In order for people to take care of their mental health, they have to take care of their physical health as well.
 Therefore, set aside some time to exercise on a regular basis.
 Exercise can help you to improve your self-confidence and self-esteem.

-In addition, exercise also releases endorphins, which makes you happy.
+In addition, exercise also releases endorphins, which make you happy.
 Exercise can dramatically improve someone’s mental health even while trapped at home.
 If you have kids, be sure to ask them to join you too!

 Give Telephone Counseling a Try

 If you find that you might need some professional help, please find a trained therapist to talk to.
-While it might be difficult to get a face to face consultation due to social distancing guidelines, there are other options.
+While it might be difficult to get a face-to-face consultation due to social distancing guidelines, there are other options.

 You can try online or telephone counseling.
 Both can be just as effective as in-person sessions.
 This is a great option for people who would like to talk to a trained professional but still respect the lockdown rules.
 It’s also a good solution during normal circumstances when you don’t have time for an in-person consultation.